 You can see a list of Trump Administration rollback proposals (planned, current and past) here.

 Our talking points also include suggestions on how to speak out to your Congressional representatives about public health and environmental protection rollbacks.
-Use this link to find the email addresses of your elected Senators and Congressional representatives.
+Use this link to find the email contact forms or snail mail addresses of your three members of Congress -- your two U.S. senators and your representative in the U.S. House of Representatives.

 Sign up for Save EPA Email Alerts -- and Take Action!